arosbio/cpsign/README.md

 Note: The documentation of CPSign is located in a separate [CPSign docs repo](https://github.com/arosbio/cpsign_docs).

 ## License
-CPSign is dual licensed, where the user can choose between the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html) or a [commercial license](license/META-INF/comm-license.txt).
+CPSign is dual licensed, where the user can choose between the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html) with additional terms (which can be found at the [Aros Bio website](https://arosbio.com/cpsign/license)) or a [commercial license](license/META-INF/comm-license.txt).
+See further details at the [Aros Bio website](https://arosbio.com/cpsign/license).

 ## Java version
 CPSign is written and developed on Java 11, but can with a few changes compile and run on Java 8. __Note__: the tests for the [cpsign](cpsign/README.md) project relies on the [System Rules](https://stefanbirkner.github.io/system-rules/) library, which in turn uses the deprecated (from Java 17) `SecurityManager` interface - causing either an excessive amount of error logs or completely fails, depending on which Java version 17-19 that you use.
 However, cpsign can still be built and run using the latest version of Java.